Wdavery/minuimus.pl/README.md

 Two branches exist:
 - `codebird-mirror`, containing the contents of `minuimus.zip` from [the source](https://birds-are-nice.me/software/minuimus.html) (starting at v3.2.1)
-- `main`, containing the dockerfile, documentation, and my changes to the code
+- `main`, containing my dockerfile, documentation, and changes to the code

 Script changes (from top to bottom):
 - Adds release dates to version history (starting at v3.2.1)